Modal Demo

 Screenshot of Google's webpage to request personal content removal from Google Search

-If you want to remove content for legal reasons, like a court order, copyright or trademark infringement, or a law violation, you should use this form instead.
+If you want to remove content for legal reasons (court orders, copyright/trademark infringement, or other law violations), use this form instead.

 Screenshot of Google's webpage to report content on Google